 Buyers should list the expected start date once a supplier is chosen.

 Evaluate major factors to mitigate risk

-The supply chain risk for data recovery services is low.
+The supply chain risk for data recovery services is moderate.
 Suppliers in this market source their inputs from first and second tier upstream vendors, such as computer and electronics wholesalers and computer manufacturers.
-Although some risks affect the supply chain, these risks have a minimal effect on service prices or...
+Although some risks affect the supply chain, these risks have a minimal effect on service availability overall....
 Subscribe to learn more.